 Passenger safety is our top priority at Alaska Seaplanes.
 We work hard on our company safety culture to provide customers with the safest trip possible.
 Our safety culture is reflected through our management team, pilots, mechanics, ramp crew, and all staff from the corporate office to the outstations.
-Alaska Seaplanes is a member of the Medallion Foundation whose mission is to provide higher aviation safety standards.
+Alaska Seaplanes is one of the first Part 135 Operators in the State of Alaska to voluntarily enroll in the SMS program with the FAA.

 Our aircraft are all equipped with state of the art equipment.
 We utilize a Chelton Capstone system in our IFR equipped aircraft which provides pilots with enhanced situational awareness and navigation capabilities.
 This system incorporates synthetic vision as well as a moving map.
 Our other aircraft also utilize advanced flat screen displays to provide additional reference to the pilots.